geckooooo/absclock/README.md

 ### Absolute Time and Relativity

 The Absolute Clock is compatible with relativistic spacetime.
 A unique literal string identifies an event *t*.
-That may seem to imply an absolute frame of reference, which doesn't exist.
-However, if two observers perceived an event differently, absolute time can have two separate values in the same representation--in other words, two different strings for the two different observers can reference the same event.
+That may seem to imply an absolute frame of reference, which (per Einstein) doesn't exist.
+However, if two observers perceived a the chronology of an event differently, absolute time can have two separate values in the same schema--in other words, two different strings for the two different observers can reference the same event.

 (give a simple example.)